 These songs remind us of the truth of who we are and who God is. [pullquote] As we begin to allow God to shift our perspective of ourselves into it’s rightful place, we are able to forgive and love others because of God’s great forgiveness and love for us.[/pullquote] Scripture is indeed an avenue that God uses to set us free.

-Hurts can become wounds or they can become scars depending on how we handle them.
+Hurts can become present day wounds or they can become old healed scars depending on how we handle them.
 God’s love offers us the freedom to experience our feelings, work through them, and to offer forgiveness to others and to ourselves.
 It is by our scars that we see a trail of God’s love at work in us and for us.